gmontamat/gentun/README.md

 The purpose of this project is to provide a simple framework for hyperparameter tuning of machine learning models such as Neural Networks and Gradient Boosted Trees using a genetic algorithm.
 Measuring the fitness of an individual of a given population implies training the machine learning model using a particular set of parameters which define the individual's genes.
-This is a time consuming process, therefore, a master-workers approach is used to allow several clients (workers) perform the model fitting and cross-validation of individuals passed by a server (master).
+This is a time consuming process, therefore, a server-client approach is used to allow multiple clients perform the model fitting and cross-validation of individuals passed by a server.
 Offspring generation by reproduction and mutation is handled by the server.

 *"Parameter tuning is a dark art in machine learning, the optimal parameters of a model can depend on many scenarios."*
 ~ XGBoost's Notes on Parameter Tuning